 Salaries are the main source of income for average-income families in Armenia.
 In 2010, the average monthly salary was the equivalent of USD 291.3, whereas in 2011 it reached USD 309.4.
 However, these figures masked a reduction in real terms, reflecting instead the appreciation of the dram against the US dollar.
-Moreover, 42% of rural households owning land or livestock also reported income from their agricultural activities.14
+Moreover, 42% of rural households owning land or livestock also reported income from their agricultural activities.

 Over 2008-10, the incidence of poverty rose both among labour market participants (the employed and unemployed) and non-participants (the economically inactive population).
-This in turn increases the migration propensity of the labour market participants, which is higher than the rate observed among non-participants (35.1% compared to 25.6%).15
+This in turn increases the migration propensity of the labour market participants, which is higher than the rate observed among non-participants (35.1% compared to 25.6%).

-As income is generated through work, both the unemployed and the employed earning low salaries face the highest poverty risk16 among the economically active population (participants of

-14Social Snapshot and Poverty in Armenia, 2011.
-The Armenian Integrated Living Conditions Survey.
-NSS 2011 http://www.armstat.am/file/article/poverty_2011e_2.pdf the labour market), and hence have a high propensity to migrate.
+As income is generated through work, both the unemployed and the employed earning low salaries face the highest poverty risk among the economically active population (participants of the labour market), and hence have a high propensity to migrate.
 According to a 2004 migration survey, approximately half (51%) of the labour migrants were involved in some income activity before their first trip abroad, of which 65% had held permanent jobs and 35% had enjoyed occasional employment.
-The average monthly income of migrants barely exceeded USD 100 while still working in Armenia (80% of cases), 16% of the migrants had been earning an income between USD 100 and USD 200, and only 4% had been earning more than USD 200 per month.
-Most labour migrants are from families with an average income rather than from low- or high-income families.17
+The average monthly income of migrants barely exceeded USD 100 while still working in Armenia (80% of cases), 16% of the migrants had been earning an income between USD 100 and